DataMa-Solutions/docs/core_app/new/interface/homepage/get_inspired/get_inspired.md

 ---
 title: Get inspired
-description: DataMa Solutions can be used to help you take the right dataset on any type of use cases and related dataset.
+description: You can use DataMa Solutions to help you create the right dataset on any type of use case
 layout: page
 ---

-DataMa Solutions can be used to help you take the right dataset on any type of use cases and related dataset.
+You can use DataMa Solutions to help you create the right dataset on any type of use case.
-This being said, most use cases today are in the web analytics/ marketing/ transactional/ financial domains.
+Most use cases today are in the web analytics, marketing, transactional, financial domains.

 <br>

-To help you get inspired with you own data, we provide a set of example workbooks.
+To help you get inspired with your own data, we provide a set of example workbooks.

 Please check all live examples on <a href="https://app.datama.io/" target="_blank">app.datama.io</a>, and pick the one closest to your current working field.